 - This is where surfing was invented and it’s a serious pastime.
 If you’ve come to Hawaii to surf, check which beaches are accepting of outsiders before you drop-in on a local.

 Where to stay

-The Leeward Coast, to the southwest of the island, is a half-hour drive from Waikiki and offers a slower, less frenetic pace than the downtown area.
+The Leeward Coast to the south-west of the island offers a slower, less frenetic pace than the downtown area.
 There are still plenty of hotels, as well as beautiful beaches and a championship golf course.

 Phone calls and mobile data

 Before you land, disable data roaming and don’t answer incoming calls on your mobile phone if you want to keep your monthly bill in check.
 If you need to make calls in Hawaii, invest in a prepaid travel SIM card (you can buy your international SIM before you leave Australia) or buy a US SIM for local calls and mobile data.
 Remember, this will only work if your phone is not locked to your Australian carrier.
 Also note that Australian mobile phones operate on a GSM network.
 In America, both GSM and CDMA networks are in operation.
 This means that your Australian handset won’t work on a CDMA network such as Verizon.
 See WhistleOut for more in-depth information on using your mobile phone overseas.

 To call Australia, dial +61 followed by the phone number – including the area code minus the zero.
 So, to call a Sydney landline telephone, you would dial +61 2 then the phone number.
 To call a mobile phone, use the same country code and dial the mobile number minus the first zero.

 Power sockets in the US (120V) have a lower voltage than those in Australia (230V) and a higher frequency (60Hz compared with Australia’s 50Hz).
 Most gadgets are designed to work on a range of frequencies and voltages but double-check if you’re in doubt.
 Power plugs and sockets also have a different configuration, so you’ll need an adaptor.